 But understanding why particular challenges emerge is critical and knowing when it’s time to think about yourself first is even more crucial.

-So, think about your relationship, spot the challenges and sources of these struggles, and you can start figuring things out, even if that means putting an end to it.
+As time passes, you can learn to spot the challenges and sources of these struggles and start figuring things out, even if that means putting an end to it.